munishchouhan/WeatherForecast/README.md

 ## Unit Testing
 To  Test Application :

-you can run com.finleap.weatherforecast.WeatherForcastApplicationTests
+you can run com.weatherforecast.WeatherForcastApplicationTests

 ## Integration Testing
 To Test Integration with openweathermap.org:

-you can run com.finleap.weatherforecast.integration.WeatherForecastIntegrationTest
+you can run com.weatherforecast.integration.WeatherForecastIntegrationTest

 ## Reasoning and Motivations